Li-OmicsLab/MetDIT/README.md

 ## :high_brightness: Demo Tool

-- We build a WebApp for TransOmics, it is a easier way to conduct trails on our proposed method.
+- We have developed a web application for TransOmics, providing a more user-friendly way to conduct trials on our proposed method.
 You can test the ***Data Transfer*** through the website [TransOmics](http://metdit.bioinformatics.vip/).

 - Since the NetOmics needs GPU to finish the model training, the WebApp is not available now.
 We plan to finish it in the future.